LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

     :origin: the point to use as the origin of the new coordinate system
     :normal: a vector normal to the slice plane
-    :up: a vector which will be mapped to the positive Y direction.
+    :up: a vector which will be mapped to the positive Y direction on the cut plane.
   :optional arguments:
     :x: a single value specifying that the cut plane perpendicular to the x-axis at this value.
 See defaults table below.